mntandy/helcb/README.md

 * Choose between displaying station names in Finnish, "English" or Swedish
 * Open the station view of a station by clicking the name
 * Center on the station on the map by clicking the address

+To search for stations using the map, click "show all stations" and then find on the map the one you are curious about.
+Once you found and opened the station view of the station or stations in question, you can click "hide all stations" to clear the map.

 The station view contains the following:
 * A button to open a little table through which one can edit the info about the station